datacarpentry/semester-biology/about/praise.md

 > A great introduction to a broad and complex topic.

+> Easily the most useful course I have taken at UF.
+Keep up the awesome work!

 > After this class I feel that I really have acquired a basic understanding of
 > [computing] and am ready to solve some real problems with it.